A Top Machine Learning Algorithm Explained: Support Vector Machines (SVM)

 In my previous article, I have explained clearly what Logistic Regression is (link).
 It helps solve classification problems separating the instances into two classes.
 However, there is an infinite number of decision boundaries, and Logistic Regression only picks an arbitrary one.

-- For point C, since it’s far away from the decision boundary, we are quite certain to classify it as 1.
+- For point C, since it’s far away from the decision boundary, we are quite certain to classify it as 1 (green).

-- For point A, even though we classify it as 1 for now, since it is pretty close to the decision boundary, if the boundary moves a little to the right, we would mark point C as “0” instead.
-Hence, we’re much more confident about our prediction at A than at C
+- For point A, even though we classify it as 1 for now, since it is pretty close to the decision boundary, if the boundary moves a little to the right, we would mark point A as “0” instead.
+Hence, we’re much more confident about our prediction at C than at A

 Logistic Regression doesn’t care whether the instances are close to the decision boundary.
 Therefore, the decision boundary it picks may not be optimal.
 As we can see from the above graph, if a point is far from the decision boundary, we may be more confident in our predictions.
 Therefore, the optimal decision boundary should be able to maximize the distance between the decision boundary and all instances. i.e., maximize the margins.
 That’s why the SVM algorithm is important!

 Given a set of training examples, each marked as belonging to one or the other of two categories, an SVM training algorithm builds a model that assigns new examples to one category or the other, making it a non-probabilistic binary linear classifier.

 The objective of applying SVMs is to find the best line in two dimensions or the best hyperplane in more than two dimensions in order to help us separate our space into classes.
 The hyperplane (line) is found through the maximum margin, i.e., the maximum distance between data points of both classes.